open/close all folders

-- In Dragon Ball Goku's rideable cloud can only be ridden on by the pure of heart.
+- In Dragon Ball Goku's rideable cloud, the Nimbus, can only be ridden on by the pure of heart.
 Everyone else falls right through, including the perverted Master Roshi who gives Goku the cloud.

-- In Soukou no Strain the Strains are derived from research done on aliens that look exactly like little human girls and the research is supposed to continue (though they don't really finish that plot thread) so they can achieve instantaneous communication and more with the further dissection and possible brain removal of said girls.
+- In Str.A.In.: Strategic Armored Infantry the Strains are derived from research done on aliens that look exactly like little human girls and the research is supposed to continue (though they don't really finish that plot thread) so they can achieve instantaneous communication and more with the further dissection and possible brain removal of said girls.
 Naturally, the bad guy didn't like this.
 So he decided it would be best to punish humanity for this.

-- In Inuyasha, both Inuyasha's Tessaiga and Sesshomaru's Tenseiga were crafted specifically for them by their father to be aesoptinum.
-Tessaiga, the sword of destruction, has the power to kill one hundred demons with one swing, but only if it's wielded by a half-demon for the purpose of protecting humans.
+- In InuYasha, both Inuyasha's Tetsusaiga and Sesshomaru's Tenseiga were crafted specifically for them by their father to be aesoptinum.
+Tetsusaiga, the sword of destruction, has the power to kill one hundred demons with one swing, but only if it's wielded by a half-demon for the purpose of protecting humans.
 Tenseiga, the sword of healing, has the power to revive the dead but cannot harm anyone (except "minions of the underworld" which are basically a type of grim reaper like creatures).
 The swords are also empathic weapons, and have been known to guide their respective owners from time to time.

-- In Serenity, the chemical "Pax" was created by the Alliance to sedate the populace.
+- In Serenity, the chemical "Pax" was created by the Alliance to weed out aggression and pacify people.
 In case that wasn't objectionable enough to the audience, its first wide-spread test failed spectacularly, resulting in nearly the entire population of a planet developing severe amotivational disorder and simply sitting quietly until they starved to death.
 The survivors were rendered insane and horrifically violent, becoming the Reavers.

 - The movie world of Logan's Run is utopic (i.e. no hunger, no want or need to work).
 The catch?
 Everything is run by a Computer; children 0-7 years are raised in tubes; youth 7-14 are set to run wild, and once you become 30 a gem on your palm (or Life Crystal) turns black and you're sent to compete to be "Renewed".
 Unfortunately, Renewal is something the citizens made up—the computer never actually says anything about Renewal and Box is confused by what Logan means by "Sanctuary."
 Everyone participating in the competition dies.